henrywoo/FE2509/presentation for Rlab 9.md

 css: rlab9.css

-> A1: In this case, regardless of whether one uses a 1%, 5%, or 10% level test, one suggest that no cointegration vector should exist.
+> A1: According to Johansen test, if the test statistic is greater than the critial value, we can reject the NULL hypothesis.
+In this case, regardless of whether we use a 1%, 5%, or 10% level test, we suggest that no cointegration vector should exist.

 ```r